 The Team of Experts' approach, in line with its unique co-lead entity structure, allows it to leverage the United Nations presence in-country to integrate the TOE's strategies, projects and programmes into existing United Nations structures and initiatives.
 For example, the TOE is currently implementing within existing United Nations rule of law programmes dedicated projects in CAR, DRC, Guinea, Nigeria, Sudan and Ukraine.
 Technical experts are deployed within peace operations or country offices of co-lead entities as appropriate.
 As mentioned throughout the report, the TOE also directly partners with other relevant UN entities at field level to implement country level activities.
 In addition to its co-lead entities, these have included UNODC, UN WOMEN, IOM, UNHCR, DPPA, and UNITAD.
 This allows the TOE to ensure coherence and minimise costs in responding to crimes of sexual violence.

 Host Government

-The Team of Experts works in With the consent of the host The Team of Experts also engages works in partnership with with parties to the conflict to advance accountability for CRSV assess efforts to address criminal accountability for CRSV and to work. strengthen existing capacity in line with relevant United Nations policies.
+works in partnership with assess efforts to address criminal accountability for CRSV and to work. strengthen existing capacity in line with relevant United Nations policies.
 (See country section)

 Civil Society